HesteBjorn/TDT13_AI_text_prediction/README.md

 - Adversarial attacks are excluded by default (matching `config.DEFAULT_INCLUDE_ADVERSARIAL=False`); pass `--include-adversarial` to `scripts/download_raid.py` or call `load_raid(include_adversarial=True)` when you want the full setup.
 - Add experiment tracking (Weights & Biases, MLflow, etc.) by extending `training.py`.
 - The SHAP utility uses the trained classifier's probability outputs to surface feature attributions; consider pairing with linguistic feature engineering for richer narratives.

+### Perplexity baseline

+- `PerplexityDetector` loads a frozen causal LM (default: `gpt2`) to compute average negative log-likelihood and log-prob variance per text—no RAID supervision required.
+- The evaluation CLI min–max normalizes NLLs on the fly to provide ROC-ready scores and uses a median threshold for binary predictions; pass `--perplexity-threshold` to override.
+- Swap checkpoints with `--perplexity-model` (e.g., `EleutherAI/pythia-410m`), adjust sequence length via `--perplexity-max-length`, and enable progress reporting with `--perplexity-progress` when running large splits.
+- Calibration / learned decision heads are intentionally deferred; the stored `PerplexityStatistics` make it easy to plug in a calibrator later without rewriting the scorer.